ndhwyd/roc-rk3399-pc_openbsd/README.md

 ## Limitations

-* HDMI output currently not working
+* HDMI output working only for X

 ## Credits:

 Thanks to all people from U-Boot and the OpenBSD project.

 Also thanks to Johannes Krottmayer for the original guide for ROCK64.